NFT-com/search/packages/semper/README.md

 # S.E.M.P.E.R.

-Search Engine Maintenance, Provisioning, Erasing, and Restoring
+Search Engine Maintenance, Provisioning, Erasing, and Restoring.

 Please see [Notion - Typesense-Website-Search](https://www.notion.so/immutableholdings/Typesense-Website-Search-f8d2656e67d242659f423882042228e0) for details on our use of Typesense.